Banjo Bolts for Brake Calipers & Master Cylinders

 Why is my banjo fitting still leaking?

 Usually reused washers, a scored sealing surface, or under-torque.
-Clean both faces, fit new washers, and re-torque.
+Clean both faces, fit new washers, and re-torque to spec.